ASNA/SunFarm/docs/adding-chart-to-page.md

 >Note: The *rendering* order is important.

 When overlapping elements and one is *input capable*, the later must be on top of the former.
-The Browser renders elements in the order in which they are described in 'HTML', in this case we want '“CUSTREC.SFSTATUS"' rendered on top of '@Model.CUSTREC.SF_STATUS_NAME'
+The Browser renders elements in the order in which they are described in 'HTML', in this case we want '"CUSTREC.SFSTATUS"' rendered on top of '@Model.CUSTREC.SF_STATUS_NAME'

 Run the Website Application again, and you can verify that the *Status Description* may still be *clickable* and prompting to change its value still works.[^2]

 ## Chart Placeholder

-They Chart will be placed vertically at the same level as `Row=“3”` on a box with `width= 300` pixels and `height= 200` pixels.
+They Chart will be placed vertically at the same level as `Row="3"` on a box with `width= 300` pixels and `height= 200` pixels.
 The box will have a light colored gray border.

 We can start with standard `DIV HTML` element.
 We will position it like we have been positioning other elements before, under a particular `Row` with a horizontal displacement indicated by a `Column` attribute.